brienw/Mobot/readme.md

 Plugins are scripts that modify the core functionality of Brobot.
 Plugins must be a submodule or class of the BrobotPlugin module.

-Plugins have 3 main hooks that they can respond to.
+Plugins have 5 main hooks that they can respond to.

 #### Hooks

 *initialize* – This is for classes only.
 This is called right before Brobot calls the other two hooks.

 *emRun* – When EventMachine first starts up this will run.
 Useful for running numerous async scripts.

+*userJoin(user)* - Sent when a user joins the room.

+*userLeft(user)* - Sent when a user leaves the room.

 *sendingMessage(message)* – Sent right before we send the message to the user.
 You must return the message you want to send to the user.